captainalan/pelican-test/content/corona-virus-067.md

 choose *not to fail* when similar trials come our way.
-Whereas one might have made bad choices in the past from failing to do research and being too passive, or conversely being overly confident and aggressive&dmash;there is a common denominator which is *how we choose to live day by day*.
+Whereas one might have made bad choices in the past from failing to do research and being too passive, or conversely being overly confident and aggressive&mdash;there is a common denominator which is *how we choose to live day by day*.

 Some ways in which I "shoot myself in the foot"